mswartz2/seniorDesign/schedule.md

 Week 6: Create user database - add interests

-Week 7: Publish site to Internet (azure or amazon)
+Week 7: Publish site to Internet (azure or amazon), ask for other people's feedback on site

 Week 8: Look at T&C of the APIs and make sure we're following the rules